icbc-counselling-vancouver-therapy-office.

 Do I Need a Doctor Referral?

 No referral is needed.
 You can start counselling directly once you have your ICBC claim number.
+If you’re unsure how counselling fits your situation, you can learn more about ICBC counselling here .

 How Many Sessions Are Covered?